woodie/Tesla-J2ME/README.md

 Display some data with [Tim Dorr's API](https://tesla-api.timdorr.com) on J2ME.

 We'll need implement OAuth 2.0 for this platform.
+This is currently just a Ui mock.

 Here are the files:
 [ZIP](https://raw.githubusercontent.com/woodie/Tesla-J2ME/master/dist/Tesla-J2ME.zip),